andrewmcwattersandco/programming-language-benchmarks/README.md

   languages before one of the tests is terminated abnormally._
 * **Parse JSON**
   Test built-in or de facto standard JSON parser

+  Reads and parses 13.76 GB of EDGAR API bulk data.
+  See https://www.sec.gov/edgar/sec-api-documentation for more information.
 * **Encode JSON**
   Test built-in or de facto standard JSON encoder
 * **Send HTTPS request**